 3D Touch is available throughout the iOS 12 operating system and is often used to display additional information through a force press gesture.
 The same functionality is not available through Haptic Touch, but Haptic Touch does provide feedback when doing things like force pressing on the camera icon on the Lock screen of the iPhone XR or long pressing on notifications (as of iOS 12.1.1).

-Apple is rumored to be planning to eliminate 3D Touch in all future iPhones, and it could be replaced with the Haptic Touch option in the iPhone XR.
+Multiple rumors have suggested Apple is planning to eliminate 3D Touch in all future iPhones, and it could be replaced with the Haptic Touch option in the iPhone XR.
 In the future, Apple is going to expand the number of places where Haptic Touch can be used on the iPhone XR, and in iOS 13, Apple has been adding 3D Touch-style long press gestures that work on the iPad and the iPhone XR, further signaling the eventual sunsetting of 3D Touch.